carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

   2. An insurance company has a web application that serves users in the United Kingdom and Australia.
 The application includes a database tier using a MySQL database hosted in eu-west-2.
 The web tier runs from eu-west-2 and ap-southeast-2.
 Amazon Route 53 geoproximity routing is used to direct users to the closest web tier.
 It has been noted that Australian users receive slow response times to queries.
 How to improve the performance? ==> Migrate the database to an Amazon Aurora global database in MySQL compatibility mode.
 Configure read replicas in ap-southeast-2
   3. An application requires a MySQL database which will only be used several times a week for short periods.
 The database needs to provide automatic instantiation and scaling ==> Aurora Severless
   4. An store uses an Amazon Aurora database.
 The database is deployed as a Multi-AZ deployment.
 Recently, metrics have shown that database read requests are high and causing performance issues which result in latency for write requests.
 How to separate the read requests from the write requests? ==> Update the application to read from the Aurora Replica.
 An Aurora Replica already exists as this is a Multi-AZ configuration and the standby is an Aurora Replica that can be used for read traffic.
+  5. A company runs a business-critical application in the us-east-1 Region.
+The application uses an Amazon Aurora MySQL database cluster.
+A disaster recovery strategy is required for failover to the us-west-2 Region.
+The strategy must provide a recovery time objective (RTO) of 10 minutes and a recovery point objective (RPO) of 5 minutes. ==> Recreate the database as an Aurora global database with the primary DB cluster in us-east-1 and a secondary DB cluster in us-west-2.
+Use an Amazon EventBridge rule that invokes an AWS Lambda function to promote the DB cluster in us-west-2 when failure is detected

 ### DynamoDB